SignalK/specification/gitbook-docs/security.md

 #### Other clients

-Clients using other kinds of protocals can include the `token` in the signal messages they send.
+Clients using other kinds of protocols can include the `token` in the signal messages they send.

 ```json
 {